Work-Based Learning Strategies: A Critical Resource to Getting Your Region Back to Work

 Over the course of 2 years, EDSI's North Carolina region worked with community partner TRU Colors and provided 7 participants with a work-based learning experience in their specialized training boot camp where they were exposed to a wide scope of career field interests like Human Resources, Project Management, Social Media Marketing, Brewery, Finance Management and Territory Mapping.
 After completion of the 8-week training, all 7 participants were placed into full-time positions.

-“One of our participants, Edward Green, was able to learn social media marketing, leadership and project management during his 8-week training with TRU Colors and is now working full time there in the Marketing Department as a Lighting Specialist.
-These are the types of success stories we know all regions are aiming for and with supportive and forward-thinking community stakeholders, the strategic collaboration that happens is inspiring.” -- Patrick Buford, EDSI Regional Director of Operations
+“One of our participants, Edward Green, was able to learn social media marketing, leadership and project management during his 8-week training with TRU Colors and was hired as a full-time employee in the Marketing Department.
+These are the types of success stories we know all regions are aiming for and with supportive and forward-thinking community stakeholders, the strategic collaboration that happens is inspiring.” -- Casey White, EDSI Marketing Director

-We are committed to creating successful regional partnerships with local workforce boards to support jobseekers and clients.
+We remain committed to creating successful regional partnerships with local workforce boards to support jobseekers and clients.

 Reach out to us if you’d like to partner or hear more about how to develop strong WBL programs in your region.